 The merchant fee discount represents a pre-negotiated, nonrefundable discount that generally ranges from 3% to 25% of the loan face value.
 The discount is designed to cover the risk of loss related to the portfolio of cardholder charges and Vive's direct origination costs.
-The merchant fee discount and origination costs are presented net on the consolidated balance sheets in loans receivable.
+The merchant fee discount and origination costs are presented net in the consolidated balance sheets in loans receivable.
 Cardholders generally have an initial 24-month period that the card is active.
-The merchant fee discount, net of the origination costs, is amortized on a net basis and is recorded as interest and fee revenue on loans receivable in the consolidated statements of earnings on a straight-line basis over the initial 24-month period.
+The merchant fee discount, net of the origination costs, is amortized on a net basis and is recorded as interest and fees on loans receivable in the consolidated statements of earnings on a straight-line basis over the initial 24-month period.
+If the loan receivable is paid off or charged off during the 24-month period, the remaining net merchant fee discount is recognized as interest and fees on loans receivable at that time.

 The discount from the face value of the loan on the acquisition of the loan receivable from the merchant through the third-party bank partners may also include a promotional fee discount, which generally ranges from 1% to 8%.
 The promotional fee discount is intended to compensate the holder of the loan receivable (i.e., Vive) for deferred or reduced interest rates that are offered to the cardholder for a specified period on the outstanding loan balance (generally for six, 12 or 18 months).
-The promotional fee discount is amortized as interest and fee revenue on loans receivable in the consolidated statements of earnings on a straight-line basis over the promotional interest period (i.e., over six, 12 or 18 months, depending on the promotion).
-The unamortized promotional fee discount is presented net on the consolidated balance sheets in loans receivable.
+The promotional fee discount is amortized as interest and fees on loans receivable in the consolidated statements of earnings on a straight-line basis over the promotional interest period (i.e., over six, 12 or 18 months, depending on the promotional fee discount is receivable is paid off or charged off prior to the expiration of the promotional period, the remaining promotional fee discount is receivable at that time.
+The unamortized promotional fee discount is presented net within loans receivable in the consolidated balance sheets.

 The customer is typically required to make monthly minimum payments of at least 3.5% of the outstanding loan balance, which includes outstanding interest.
 Fixed and variable interest rates, typically 27% to 35.99%, are compounded daily for cards that do not qualify for deferred or reduced interest promotional periods.
 Interest income, which is recognized based upon the amount of the loans outstanding, is recognized as interest and fees on loans receivable when earned if collectibility is reasonably assured.
 For credit cards that provide deferred interest, if the balance is not paid off during the promotional period or if the cardholder defaults, interest is billed to the customers at standard rates and the cumulative amount owed is charged to the cardholder account in the month that the promotional period expires.
-For credit cards that provide reduced interest, if the balance is not paid off during the promotional period, interest is billed to the cardholder at standard rates in the month that the promotional period expires or when the cardholder defaults.
-The Company recognizes interest revenue during the promotional period based on its historical experience related to cardholders that fail to pay off balances during the promotional period if collectibility is reasonably assured.
+The Company recognizes interest revenue during the promotional period if collectibility is reasonably assured.

 Annual fees are charged to cardholders at the commencement of the loan and on each subsequent anniversary date.
 Annual fees are deferred and recognized into revenue on a straight-line basis over a one-year period.
 Under the provisions of the credit card agreements, Vive also may assess fees for missed or late payments, which are recognized as revenue in the billing period in which they are assessed if collectibility is reasonably assured.
-Annual fees and other fees are recognized as interest and fee revenue on loans receivable in the consolidated statements of earnings.
+Annual fees and other fees are recognized as interest and fees on loans receivable in the consolidated statements of earnings.